Benrobo/nocred/README.md

 ## Is This Secure? 🧐

 To some extent, **Yes**.
-The generated link has an expiration period, which can be set to 1 day, 1 week, or 3 weeks, as indicated in the extension.
+The generated link has an expiration period, which can be set to 30min, 1hr, or 1day, as indicated in the extension.

 Additionally, the session data collected from the logged-in user is securely encrypted using the [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) encryption algorithm and a secret key stored on the server before storage.
 However, it's important to note that even with these security measures, there is still a potential risk.
 If you grant access to your portal and someone copies your logged-in session ID, they could potentially use it later, especially if they have some technical knowledge.

-As a precaution, I would recommend generating a nocred URL with a 1-day expiration to minimize the risk of the link being used beyond the intended timeframe. **Use at your own risk**.
+As a precaution, I would recommend generating a nocred URL with a 30min expiration to minimize the risk of the link being used beyond the intended timeframe. **Use at your own risk**.

 ## Get Started